billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

-   unknown to the server, then a "501 Not Implemented" status-line MUST be returned with the error-type value "application" and error-tag value "invalid-value", and SHOULD also include the "locale- unavailable" identity in as the error-app-tag value.
+   unknown to the server, then a "501 Not Implemented" status-line MUST be returned with the error-type value "application" and error-tag value "invalid-value", and SHOULD also include the "locale- unavailable" identity as the error-app-tag value.

-   If "locale" is supplied but not "sort-by", a "400 Bad Request" status-line MUST be return with the error-type "application" and error-tag value "invalid-value".
+   If "locale" is supplied but not "sort-by", a "400 Bad Request" status-line MUST be returned with the error-type "application" and error-tag value "invalid-value".

 ###  The "where" Query Parameter